Welcome. We are the New York City chapter of the American Foundation for Suicide Prevention.

 Meet Our Board Members

-Kerry Powers (Secretary) has over 17 years of experience working in the life sciences and healthcare industry, educating physicians and marketing products developed to improve the health and well-being of people living in the U.S. Ms. Powers currently works as an Account Manager for Otsuka America Pharmaceutical, Inc.
+Kerry Powers works in the life sciences industry marketing products developed to improve an individual's overall health and well-being.
+Ms. Powers currently works as an Account Manager for Otsuka America Pharmaceutical, Inc.

 Ms. Powers is actively involved with STRIVE International’s Women’s Empowerment Initiative; an organization that helps people acquire the life-changing skills and attitudes needed to overcome challenging circumstances and become valuable contributors to their communities.
 She is a member of the Women’s Affinity Network and Fordham Women in Business.
 Ms. Powers has been an advisor for the Congressional Committee on Implementation of the Affordable Care Act.

 Ms. Powers graduated from Fordham University with her MBA in Finance and International Business, and has completed an additional Graduate Certification in Pharmaceutical Marketing and Management.
 She joined the Board of Directors for AFSP’s NYC Chapter in 2013.
-She resides in Manhattan and has two dogs named Anabel and Maggie.
+She currently resides in Manhattan.

 Amber Roberts has more than ten years of public relations experience.
 She leads the east coast office of LANE PR, a strategic public relations, investor relations and digital agency headquartered in Portland, OR.
 Amber graduated from Lehigh University in Bethlehem, Pennsylvania with a B.S. in Marketing.
 She is a member of Financial Women’s Association (FWA) and National Investor Relations Institute (NIRI).
 Amber joined AFSP’s NYC Chapter Board of Directors in 2010.
 Her with AFSP is in honor of her brother, Keith, who died by suicide in 1995 at age 14.